taxburst/taxburst/README.md

 a number of years.
 Moreover, the input parsing code is written in Perl and the default instructions require use of NCBI taxids.

-The goal of taxburst is to update Krona to a maintained piece of software that can be adapted and adjusted in a variety of ways.
+The goal of taxburst is to update Krona to a maintained, documented piece of software that can be adapted and adjusted in a variety of ways.
 This is still alpha mode software, to be used at your own risk.

 Please file bugs and feature requests on [the issue tracker](https://github.com/taxburst/taxburst/issues).